Carbon Footprint Reduction Strategies for SMEs

 • Global partnerships provide visibility for SME climate initiatives and allow benchmarking against sustainability leaders.
 Collaboration builds momentum and brings credibility to the role SMEs play in climate action.

 • By sharing implementation challenges, SMEs in networks can identify practical solutions to emissions reduction specific to their size and scale.
-These insights accelerate emissions cuts while optimizing efficiency and cost savings.
+These insights accelerate emissions cuts while optimising efficiency and cost savings.

 Cross-Border Green Technology Sharing